Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.

-- Adebayo's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Adebayo's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the league.
+- Giving up 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.

-- On the boards, the Celtics are ranked 18th in the NBA, giving up 44 rebounds per game.
+- The Celtics are the 18th-ranked squad in the league, conceding 44 rebounds per game.

-- The Celtics are the second-ranked team in the NBA, allowing 23.1 assists per game.
+- The Celtics give up 23.1 assists per game, second-ranked in the league.

 Bam Adebayo vs. the Celtics